Kavyamela

 Kavyamela released on 22 October 1965.
 It won the National Film Award for Best Feature Film in Malayalam.

 The movie was a remake of the 1961 Kannada movie Kantheredu Nodu produced by A K Velan.
-Velan, who had earlier sold the copyrights of the Kannada movie Kantheredu Nodu to T. E. Vasudevan for Rs.1000, subsequently purchased it back for Rs.5000 to remake it in Tamil for a 1968 movie titled Devi, starring Muthuraman and Devika, which bombed at the box office.
+Velan, who had earlier sold the copyrights of the Kannada movie Kantheredu Nodu to T. E. Vasudevan for Rs.1000, subsequently purchased it back for Rs.5000 to remake it in Tamil for a 1968 movie titled Devi, which bombed at the box office.

-Plot

-Jayadevan (Prem Nazir), the blind poet, has a burning passion to earn literary fame, but fate conspires to deny it to him for long.
-And when it comes, he disdains it.

-Spurned by his sister and duped by the crook Vikraman (Adoor Bhasi), Jayadevan wanders from place to place and comes across a girl Sreedevi (Sheela), who, after initial suspicions, nurses him back to vision and falls in love with him.
-But ill-luck chases him even to prison.

-Meanwhile, Vikram gets hold of Jayadevan's monumental work, the manuscript of his collection of poems, and publishes it in his own name which gains instant recognition.
-While Vikram is about to be honoured for this, Jayadevan succeeds in unfolding the truth.
-Yet in this moment of triumph and glory, he declines both the public encomium and the hand of Sridevi.